 There are hundreds of species of ticks found worldwide, with as many as 40 of whom are capable of producing paralysis.
 Most cases of tick paralysis occur in Australia and the United States.

-In the United States there are two main species of tick capable of of producing paralysis, Dermacentor variabilis (American dog tick) and Dermacentor andersoni (Rocky Mountain wood tick) with most cases occurring in the Rocky Mountain states, Pacific Northwest and southeastern states between late spring and early summer.
+In the United States, there are two main species of tick capable of producing paralysis, Dermacentor variabilis (American dog tick) and Dermacentor andersoni (Rocky Mountain wood tick) with most cases occurring in the Rocky Mountain states, Pacific Northwest and southeastern states between late spring and early summer.

 What do paralysis ticks look like?

 The appearance varies between species, below are three images of the Ixodes holocyclus tick, found in Australia.

 Ticks have 4 stages (moults) of life and require three hosts (either the same or different species) to complete their lifecycle, dropping off their host and re-attaching during each moult.
 The amount of time this take is dependent on the environmental temperature.
 The tick is capable of injecting a neurotoxin into the cat during the larval, nymph and adult stages, however, the largest amount of toxin comes from the adult female.

 - Egg - The female tick lays up to 3,000 eggs which hatch within 1-3 months into larva.